GetPageSpeed/nginx-extras-docs/docs/modules/security.md

 ---

 title: "ModSecurity v3 Nginx Connector"
 description: "RPM package nginx-module-security.
 The ModSecurity-nginx connector is the connection point between nginx and libmodsecurity (ModSecurity v3).
 Said another way, this project provides a communication channel between nginx and libmodsecurity.
 This connector is required to use LibModSecurity with nginx.
 The ModSecurity-nginx connector takes the form of an nginx module.
-The module simply serves as a layer of communication between nginx and ModSecurity. "
+The module simply serves as a layer of communication between nginx and ModSecurity."

 ---